lubiah/portfolio/src/routes/blog/content/tidy-env-path/index.md

   - windows
 ---

-The more you install and uninstall software, the more your environment variable gets filled with dead paths.
+The more you install and uninstall software, the more your environment variables gets filled with dead paths.

 Just now, while I was looking through my environment variables for no apparent reason, I found some dead links.
 So, I decided to clean them up.